pdlfs/amr-umbrella/README.cray.md

 Assuming `$INSTALL` is a global file system location that is accessible from all compute, monitor, and head nodes, our plan is to build amr under `$HOME/amr/src`, and to install everything under `$INSTALL/amr`.

-**NOTE**: after installation, the build dir `$HOME/amr/src` is no longer needed and can be safely discarded. `$INSTALL/amr` is going to be the only thing we need for running deltafs experiments.
+**NOTE**: after installation, the build dir `$HOME/amr/src` is no longer needed and can be safely discarded. `$INSTALL/amr` is going to be the only thing we need for running amr experiments.

 **NOTE**: do not rename the install dir after installation is done.
 If the current install location is bad, simply remove the install dir and reinstall amr to a new place.
 ```